Policies

 • The right to inspect and review their education record within forty-five (45) days of the College's receipt of the request for access;

-• The right to file a complaint with the U.S. Department of Education's Family Policy Compliance Office concerning alleged failures by the College to comply with the requirements of FERPA.
+• Students may file a complaint with the U.S. Department of Education if they believe the college did not follow FERPA rules.
 The contact information for this office is as follows:

 Family Policy Compliance Office